kimmobrunfeldt/git-hours/README.md

       -d, --max-commit-diff [max-commit-diff]    maximum difference in minutes between commits counted to one session.
 Default: 120
       -a, --first-commit-add [first-commit-add]  how many minutes first commit of session should add to total.
 Default: 120 -s, --since [since-certain-date]           Analyze data since certain date. [always|yesterday|tonight|lastweek|yyyy-mm-dd] Default: always'
+      -b, --branch [branch-name]                 Analyze only data on the specified branch.
+Default: all branches

     Examples: